CommonAccord/Site-Org/Doc/BlockchainWorkshops/LLC/LLC_Form.01.md

 6.2.2.2.Sen=In addition, any action which could be taken at a meeting can be approved without a meeting and without notice if a consent in writing, stating the action to be taken, is signed by the holders of the minimum Membership Interests needed to approve the action.

-6.2.=[02/Bit/Ssec_02]
+6.2.=[Bit/Ssec_02]

-6.=[02/Bit/Sec_02]
+6.=[Bit/Sec_02]

 7.Ti=Withdrawal and Transfers of Membership Interests

 7.1.Ti=Withdrawal

 7.1.sec=A Member may withdraw from the Company prior to the dissolution and winding up of the Company with the unanimous consent of the other Members, or if such Member transfers or assigns all of his or her Membership Interests pursuant to Section 7.2 below.
-A Member which withdraws pursuant to this Section 7.1 shall be entitled to a distribution in an amount equal to such Member’s capital account.
+A Member which withdraws pursuant to this Section 7.1 shall be entitled to a distribution in an amount equal to such Member's capital account.

 7.2.Ti=Restrictions on Transfer

 7.2.sec=A Member shall not transfer any Membership Interests, whether now owned or later acquired, unless all of the Members consent to such transfer.
 A person may acquire Membership Interests directly from the Company upon the written consent of all Members.
 A person which acquires Membership Interests in accordance with this section shall be admitted as a Member of the Company after the person has agreed to be bound by the terms of this Operating Agreement by executing a consent in the form of Exhibit D.

-7.=[02/Bit/Sec_02]
+7.=[Bit/Sec_02]

 8.Ti=Accounting and Records